Novicell/novicell-mapbuilder/README.md

 ## Login for development
 To log into Umbraco when developing for this repository, please use the following credentials:

 	Username: admin
 	Password: admin1234

-The setup uses Microsoft SQL CE (Compact Edition) to avoid having to setup a new database and cloning in a bak file.
+The setup uses Microsoft SQL CE (Compact Edition) to avoid having to setup a new database and cloning in a .bak file.

 ## License
 MIT License - http://opensource.org/licenses/MIT